Big Data Analytics Use Cases

 The type of use cases around healthcare spend (cost reduction), patient impact (outcomes) and disease management include:

 Analyzing Electronic Health Records (EHR).
 The use case is aimed at aggregating and analyzing all of the patient Electronic Health Records (EHR) from hospitals and other healthcare providers and make them available online to doctors as they are examining the patients.
-This aims to bring down the cost of providing healthcare by sharing patient information between providers to reduce ordering duplicate tests and reduce the time taken to provide patient care.
+This aims to attack care gaps by sharing patient information between providers to reduce ordering duplicate tests or diagnose issues faster.
 Current EPIC solution (similar to an ERP for hospitals) does not allow having more than a few months of historical patient information available online.
 Also, the current solution takes several minutes to search historical EHR records.

 Hospital Care Data Analysis.
 Instead of taking readings every few hours, a hospital continuously recorded data from all the medical instruments in a pediatrics ward.
 By capturing data and analyzing it and looking at it from maybe five or six different points of view, the analytics team was able to help the physicians spot an infection trends 12 to 24 hours earlier than they may have spotted it.
 That allowed doctors start a course of treatment that let them save the lives or shorten stays.